OlegWock/react-local-toast/README.md

 * Component might have multiple toasts.
 * Multiple toasts stucks **vertically**, even if displayed on left or right side.
 * `info`, `success`, `warning` and `error` toasts out of the box.
 * You can bring your own design.
+Or your own Toast component.
+Or your custom implementation of toasts.
-* Or you can bring not just your own deisgn, but your own toast component!
+* TypeScript!

 ## Installation